iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 •Formal Education: Math, Physical and Biological Sciences, Electronics and Communication Engineering.
 Avid reader.
 I study other subjects through self study.
 I have exposure to most of them.

-I am high achiever personality.
-I value my and other's time.
-I am liberal.
-I value the statement that there are still lot of things yet to be discovered and invented.
-I direct my reources towards this and I am not interested in other things apart from this.
-Please use direct communication style if you want to communicate with me.

 ---------------------------------------------------------------------
 Most recent Co-curricular & Scholastic Achievements